-The term 'Dividend' is included in the Investments edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'Dividend' is included in the Investments edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 Dividends represent portions of a company’s earnings that are returned to the investors in the company’s stock.
 These are typically paid out in cash that is either deposited into the investors’ brokerage accounts or can be reinvested directly into the company’s stock.
 As an example of a dividend, every share of Phillip Morris pays around 4.5% dividends on the stock price each year.